tsikot39/star-wars-characters/README.md

 ## Features

-- Character Cards: Display character names and random images.
+- Character Cards: Display character names, random images, and are colored based on the character's species.
 - Search: Search for characters by name.
 - Filters: Filter characters by species, homeworld, or films.
 - Character Modal: View detailed information about a character.